ritchieng/deep-learning-wizard/docs/language_model/containers/hpc_containers_apptainer.md

     - `llm = Ollama(model="mistral")`
     - `response = llm.complete("What is Singapore")`
     - `print(response)`

+!!! info  "Model Choice"

+    This runs a Mistral model as an example.
+You can run any other models

 ### CPU Containers

 CPU containers can be found in `./containers/cpu` when you clone the above repository.